duarteocarmo/duarteocarmo.com/content/posts/34-nftuga-experimentation.md

-title: NFTuga: AI generated politician faces as NFTs
+title: NFTs are dumb.
+Let's make some.
 date: 24-12-2021
 description: Putting artificially generated faces of Portuguese politicians on Solana
 status: draft